Texas Supreme Court Approved Divorce Forms -- Uncontested, No Minor Children, No Real Property

 This Divorce Set contains instructions and seven forms: an Affidavit of Indigency, an Original Petition for Divorce, a Waiver of Service, a Final Decree of Divorce, a Certificate of Last Known Address, a Notice of Change of Address, and an Affidavit of Military Status.
 The instructions describe each form and when to use a particular form.

-If you are poor, you may be able to talk to an attorney online by live chat at www.TexasLawHelp.org.
+If you are low income, you may be able to talk to an attorney online by live chat at www.TexasLawHelp.org.
+The chat service is online from 10:00 AM to 3:00 PM Monday through Friday, click here to chat now.